open-webrtc-toolkit/owt-server/doc/servermd/RESTAPI.md

     object(MediaOutControlInfo):
     {
         // There are 6 kinds of op, path and value.
 Choose one of them.
+        // The valid values of ("resolution", "framerate", "bitrate", "keyFrameInterval")
+        // are according to those in Room-MediaOut-video-parameters

         op: "replace",
         path: "/output/media/audio/from" | "/output/media/video/from",